dmontagu/fastapi-utils/README.md

 * **Response-Model Inferring Router**: Let FastAPI infer the `response_model` to use based on your return type annotation.
 * **Repeated Tasks**: Easily trigger periodic tasks on server startup
 * **Timing Middleware**: Log basic timing information for every request
 * **SQLAlchemy Sessions**: The `FastAPISessionMaker` class provides an easily-customized SQLAlchemy Session dependency
-* **GUID Type**: The provided GUID type makes it easy to use UUIDs as the primary keys for your database tables
+* **OpenAPI Spec Simplification**: Simplify your OpenAPI Operation IDs for cleaner output from OpenAPI Generator

 ---